The Utilities Department consists of the Water and Wastewater divisions.

 Maintenance personnel in the Water and Wastewater Divisions also provide significant crossover support for the City's Public Works Department on street maintenance and snow removal services.

-Billing services and related customer service administration for new connections, meter reads/repairs and resolution of customer billing inquiries are provided by the City's Finance Department in coordination with the Utilities Division Director and City Manager.
+Billing services and related customer service administration for new connections, meter reads/repairs and resolution of customer billing inquiries are provided by the City's Finance Department in coordination with the Utilities Division Superintendent, Department of Public Services Director, and City Manager.

 3 booster stations